 1.3.23 RPs must also ensure that:

 Protected Areas are as detailed in the Housing (Right to Enfranchisement (Designated Protected Areas) (England) Order 2009 (Statutory Instrument 2009/2098).
-These are settlements also currently designated as being exempt from the Right to Acquire (i.e. with a population of less then 3000).
+These are settlements also currently designated as being exempt from the Right to Acquire (i.e. with a population of less than 3000).
 Locations currently covered by the above Order may be subject to review in due course by Communities and Local Government.
 The maps referred to in the regulations are available in electronic format from rural champions at local offices of the Agency.
-To obtain a copy of any of the maps please contact firstname.lastname@example.org.
+To obtain a copy of any of the maps please contact email@example.com.

 1.3.25 Due to a previous anomaly in the law (Statutory Instrument 1987/1940) relating to leasehold enfranchisement and shared ownership leases of houses, the Housing (Shared Ownership Leases (Exclusion from Leasehold Reform Act 1967) (England) Regulations 2009 (Statutory Instrument 2009/2097) were enacted with effect from 7th September 2009.
 The Regulations set out the criteria that a shared ownership lease must fulfil so that even if the tenant cannot acquire 100% of the property, the tenant cannot exercise their right to enfranchise under the Leasehold Reform Act 1967.
 For further detail please see the link.